3ngaging/3ngaging/README.md

-- 👋 Hi, I’m @doniagoo
+- 👋 Hi, I’m @3ngaging
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning JavaScript, HTML, CSS, PHP, React, Vue.
 - 💞️ I’m looking to collaborate on Big Projects and Learn as much as I can.
-- 📫 How to reach me: bcniago@gmail.com
+- 📫 How to reach me: 3ngaging@gmail.com

 <!---
 doniagoo/doniagoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.